developerisnow/career-ai-integration-engineer-lead/20250721-1430-final-star-portfolio.md

 ## 📋 Request Checklist
 What you asked for:
-- [x] Identify and merge duplicate/overlapping stories
+- ✅ Identify and merge duplicate/overlapping stories
-- [x] Ensure diversity across competencies
+- ✅ Ensure diversity across competencies
-- [x] Optimize for different interview scenarios
+- ✅ Optimize for different interview scenarios
-- [x] Create variations for different position types
+- ✅ Create variations for different position types
-- [x] Build categorized STAR portfolio
+- ✅ Build categorized STAR portfolio

 ## 🎯 Your Original Request
 > Perform global optimization and deduplication to create final STAR portfolio with position-specific recommendations